modernweb-dev/web/docs/learn/standards-based/servers-and-clients.md

 Every web servers has an [IP address](https://developer.mozilla.org/en-US/docs/Glossary/IP_Address), a unique identifier typically composed of four numbers, each ranging from 0 to 255 e.g. `1.2.3.4`.
-Think of an IP address just like the street address of a business that only operates via mail.
+Think of an IP address like the street address of a business that only operates via mail.
-If you want to conduct business with them, the only way to do it is through their street address.
+If you want to conduct business with them, you must visit them at their street address.
-Similarly, the only way to access a web server is via its IP address.
+Similarly, you must know a web server's IP address if you want to access any of its resources.

-IP addresses are useful for computers, but difficult for people to remember and deal with, so the DNS was implemented to allows web server owners to register a human-readable domain name like `modern-web.dev` that points to their IP address.
+IP addresses were useful for computers, but difficult for people to remember and deal with, so in 1983 Paul Mockapetris and the Internet Engineering Task force invented and implemented the DNS.
+That way, web server owners could register a human-readable domain name like
+`modern-web.dev` that points to their IP address.
 You can think of the DNS as a vast distributed table of domain names and their associated IP addresses.